-FBA Workflow Orders are a shipment of inventory that you are sending from a fulfillment source to Amazon in order to make that inventory available to sell under the FBA program.
+FBA Workflows are shipments created in Skubana for inventory to be sent from your warehouse source to Amazon's Distribution Centers in order to make that inventory available to sell under the FBA program.

-The three dropdown menus will ask you to select the source warehouse, which is the warehouse that the inventory will originate from, and a warehouse address for it, for which you have the warehouse's Basic Info address and any Secondary Addresses as options.
-The third dropdown is the destination FBA channel (ie: Amazon US vs Amazon FR or CN).
+The three dropdown menus will ask you to select the source warehouse, which is the warehouse that the inventory will be pulled from, a warehouse address, for which you have the warehouse's Basic Info address and any Secondary Addresses as options, and the third dropdown is the destination FBA channel (ie: Amazon US vs Amazon FR or CN).

 At the top of the next window that appears, notice that both the source warehouse and the destination sales channel, which you previously selected on the first page, are displayed.
-You can also choose your prep preference, whether it be the seller or Amazon.
+You can also choose your prep preference, between you as the seller or Amazon.

 The filter options are:

-Once you have checked off the SKUs you wish to send over, click the “Add” button to add them to the bottom grid.
+Once you have checked off the SKU(s) you wish to send, click the Add button to add them to the bottom grid.

 If you wish to take an item out of the plan that you are working on, select the item(s) and click the “Remove” button.

-Next to each product name, please note a small printer icon.
-This clickable icon will give you the ability to generate your item labels, if you chose to do so from this window.
+Next to each product name is a small printer icon.
+This clickable icon will give you the ability to generate your product labels if you chose to do so from this window.
 There are many other places within Skubana where you can print your item labels as well.

-If you chose to print them from this window, a new pop up will appear after you click the printer icon.
-The window will ask you to select the following:
+If you click the printer icon, a new pop up will appear.
+This window will ask you to select the following: